Silent Aftershock

 It’s not just quiet; it’s storytelling through absence.

-Do it with Music Master!
+Do It with Music Master!

 To see it in action, open the Silent Aftershock sample included with your download.